AdobeDocs/experience-platform.en/help/segmentation/ui/segment-builder.md

 >[!IMPORTANT]
 >
 >If you created a segment definition with the "This month" or "This year" time constraints prior to June 2024, you will need to re-save your segment definitions.
-Prior to June 2024, "this month" was based off of 30 days and "this year" was based off of 365 days.
+Prior to June 2024, "This month" was based off of 30 days and "This year" was based off of 365 days.

 The list of available time constraints are as follows: